 We absorb influences from our surroundings continuously, and these can reinforce our value systems or make us question them.
 Our family, friends, education system, edited media such as newspapers and TV and more recently the unedited cacophony of social media all accumulate to shape our individual behaviour.

 In order to trust each other we require a common value system.
 To achieve a common value system the system must evaluate influencing material, consciously edit it and be open as to why it is doing it.

 A Global system should seek to find the delicate balance between censorship and freedom of speech, with the aim of maintaining common ethics, while allowing the natural desire to innovate and test boundaries to express themselves.
 Education should openly reveal these mechanisms and teach why they are useful.

 We should also allow freedom of speech, as long as it can be challenged, and as part of the challenge process, we must become more flexible in our ability to change our views through debate, and more forgiving in the understanding that peoples models of the truth evolve over their lifetime.
-The current demand for anonymity when expressing views, is often driven by how electronic media permanently records and portrays peoples understanding at a point in time, which may have subsequently changed.
+The current demand for anonymity when expressing views, is often driven by the permanency of electronic media records and how they portray peoples understanding at a point in time, which may have subsequently changed.
 It makes it difficult to debate views which may be wrong, but which require open debate to grind out the truth.

 We should teach debating skills, encourage lifetime development of personal understanding, and forgive prior mistakes in the light of improved understanding of the truth.

 Reinforced by: News, TV, Gaming, Radio, Internet media, courts, punishments

 Undermined by: Corruption, fake news, malicious intent.